LiaScript/docs/README.md

 # Main Title
 ```

+    --{{1}}--
+Exactly, macros serve as placeholders that can be customized with parameters, allowing you to avoid repetitive copy-and-paste actions.
+LiaScript automatically recognizes these patterns and replaces them with the defined content.

+      {{1}}
+`@author` --> @author

+### 1. Macro Basics

-### Single Line
+#### Single Line

+    --{{0}}--
-There are actually two types of macros, single line macros and block macros.
+There are two types of macros: single-line macros and block macros.
-While the first one only returns a single line, the latter one preserves your
-custom indentation.
-This single line macros start with a macro-name, which is
-followed by a colon.
-The name has to start with a word-character.
-The starting
+Single-line macros consist of a macro name followed by a colon, with the name starting with a word character.
-`@`-symbol is optional, but I would suggest to use it for custom macros and to
-increase readability.
+While the `@` symbol at the beginning is optional, it's recommended for custom macros to enhance readability.
+These macros return only a single line of output.

 ``` markdown
 <!--